 6. Build a Sports Club:

-There are plenty of talented players who can’t afford sports career due to financial constraints.
-Amidst financial burden, many young talented players leave their career midway and go for traditional earning opportunities.
-It’s true that modern sports arena is highly competitive and demands sophisticated infrastructure for quality training of a sportsperson.
+There are plenty of talented players who can’t afford sports careers due to financial constraints.
+Amidst financial burden, many young talented players leave their careers midway and go for traditional earning opportunities.
+It’s true that the modern sports arena is highly competitive and demands sophisticated infrastructure for the quality training of a sportsperson.

 As an entrepreneur, this sector has lots of potential to curate young talents as well as generate money.
 Sports academies and clubs can contribute to a great extent in fine-tuning a player from a raw talent by extending modern infrastructure, quality training and by sponsorships.
 Playing commercial tournaments, attracting brand sponsorships are the best sources to generate revenue in this sector.
 As a social entrepreneur, it gives you the room to earn money as well as serve the social cause.